ZcashFoundation/zecwallet/README.md

 Unzip the release binary and double click on zcash-qt-wallet to start.

 ## Prerequisites: zcashd
 zcash-qt-wallet needs a zcash node running zcashd.
 Download the zcash node software from https://z.cash/download/ and start zcashd.
-If you are running Windows, you can get [WinZEC](https://winzec.com/) or run zcashd inside [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+If you are running Windows, you can get [WinZEC Command Line daemon](https://zcash.dl.mercerweiss.com/zcash-win-v2.0.1.zip) or run zcashd inside [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 zcashd needs to run with RPC enabled and with a RPC username/password set.
 Add the following entries into ~/.zcash/zcash.conf